AlfredMelson/recast-api/README.md

 ## recast-api

-Lightweight, interactive api module that displays sent data.
-Built to explore the user experience when working with an api as well as visualization and manipultion of sent data.
+Lightweight, interactive tool that visualizes api response, infers type and accepts crud operations.
+Built to micro-manage the users experience when working with an api.

 Try it yourself @ [ ]()
 <br />